18F/handbook/_pages/about-us/teams/talent.md

 ## Referring a person

-* Form to submit a referral:
+We accept varying levels of leads including:

+* Referrals: You know them really well, for example, someone you worked closely with or a good friend
+* Warm Leads: You kind-of know them, for example, someone you worked with but not directly
+* Cold Leads: You barely know them at all, maybe someone you heard speak at a conference or wrote a memorable blog post

+Submit leads and referrals using the form below:
   * [Referral Submission Form](https://goo.gl/forms/I6cOnRNdh21aP5e63)

-* Instructions for referring a person (an open role is not required):
+More information on the referral program can be found here:
   * [Talent Referral Program Information](https://docs.google.com/document/d/1GY57s0tXahSwTaLzHEuR6falwQcNh7nbCnRnLoQppdQ/edit)

-Referrals are welcome any time, not just during times when positions are open.
+Leads and referrals are welcome any time, not just during times when positions are open.

 To see what positions we're hiring for, take a look at our [Join TTS](https://join.tts.gsa.gov/) website.